fuzunist/testing_case/README.md

 1. **Enhanced Error Handling**: Added proper HTTP status code mapping for Firebase errors
 2. **Improved Logging**: Added detailed logging for critical code paths.
 3. **✅ Fixed and Validated Full `pytest` Suite**:
-    - Repaired and enhanced the entire `pytest` suite to be fully operational with the emulator.
-    - Corrected the refund simulation test (`test_refund_on_failure`) using mocking to reliably trigger failure scenarios.
-    - Fixed the weekly report integration test (`test_weekly_report_integration`) by resolving scope and return type issues.
+    - **Repaired and Validated the Full `pytest` Suite**: The entire test suite is fully operational.
+The weekly report integration test (`test_weekly_report_integration`) was corrected to validate outcomes by directly checking Firestore, ensuring robust testing of scheduled functions.
-    - All 9 automated tests are now passing, ensuring the project is robust and fully validated against the case study requirements.
+    - **End-to-End Validation**: All 9 automated `pytest` tests are confirmed to be passing.
+The system has also been manually validated through API calls for successful generation, insufficient funds, invalid inputs, and other core scenarios.
 4. **Validated Features**:
     - All features from the case study are now covered by automated tests.